9 Best Whale Watching Tours in Reykjavik

 Reykjavik harbor| ©Jim Kelly

-During this activity aboard a large boat you will have the opportunity to depart from the shores of Reykjavik to the open sea to meet these wonderful species that come very close to Iceland.
-You will spend three hours enjoying the sea, the whales and the conditions of the boat inside.
+During this activity aboard a large boat you will have the opportunity to depart from the coast of Reykjavik to the open sea to meet these wonderful species that come very close to Iceland.
+It will be three hours in which you will be able to enjoy the sea, the whales and the conditions of the boat inside.

-One of the main objectives of this specific excursion is to have fun watching the whales but at the same time, the tour is completely friendly and respectful with the environment and the fauna that inhabits this area.
+One of the main objectives of this particular tour is to have fun watching the whales but at the same time, the tour is completely friendly and respectful with the environment and the fauna that inhabits this area.

 Details of interest